tigerfanxiao/python_jupyter/Javascript_notes.md

 # Thread

-Thread of Excution: Part of excution context that actually execute the code in computer's CPU
+Thread of Execution: Part of execution context that actually execute the code in computer's CPU

 # Debuging